BMI Calculator

 BMI check

-Type your height and weight and the calculator returns your BMI (kilograms per square metre) along with the World Health Organization category: underweight, normal, overweight, or one of three obesity classes.
-It also shows the weight range that would land you in the normal band for your height, so you can see the gap in concrete kilos or pounds — useful for a baseline, not a diagnosis.
+Type your height and weight and the calculator returns your BMI (kilograms per square metre) along with the World Health Organization adult category: underweight, normal weight, overweight, or obesity.
+It also shows BMI Prime and the weight range that would land you in the normal band for your height, so you can see the gap in concrete kilos or pounds — useful for a baseline, not a diagnosis.

 How BMI is calculated